The Master’s Degree

 The following general requirements for the master’s degree set a minimum standard.
 With the approval of the graduate dean, specific programs may impose additional requirements.

-For each option, the Graduate School requires at least thirty semester hours of credit.
+For each option, the Graduate School requires at least 30 semester hours of credit.
 Individual programs may have higher requirements.
 No more than nine semester hours of upper-division coursework may be included on the Program of Work, and no more than six of these hours may be in the major area.
 In some degree programs and options, the number of upper-division hours allowed is lower.

 The exact number of hours in the major area and in supporting work is determined in consultation with the graduate adviser.
 The Graduate Studies Committee must then review and approve the Program of Work, made up of the proposed courses in the major area and in supporting work.
 Courses listed on the Program of Work may not be more than six years old.
 The student may earn no more than 20 percent of the hours of credit listed on the Program of Work on the credit/no credit basis; thesis, report, and recital courses are not included in the 20 percent.

 Master's degree with thesis or report.
 Each master’s thesis or report is developed under the guidance of a supervising committee with two or more members, one of whom is designated as supervisor.
 The thesis or report is subject to the approval of the committee and ultimately of the graduate dean.
-The supervisor must be a member of the Graduate Studies Committee in the major area.
+The supervisor or co-supervisor must be a member of the Graduate Studies Committee in the major area.
 In general, all committee members should be members of a Graduate Studies Committee.
 Occasionally, scholars who hold nonfaculty appointments at the University — research scientists, research engineers, or adjunct faculty members — or off-campus scholars are appointed because their expertise would be valuable to the student.
 The composition of the committee is subject to the approval of the graduate dean.

 The format of the report or thesis may range from the traditional document authored by a single student to a series of unrelated papers and/or journal articles with multiple authorship.
 Graduate School policy recognizes that approaches to the report or thesis vary across disciplines, and specifies only that the format chosen for students of a master’s program be consistent with practices of similar programs in AAU institutions.
 Reports or theses containing one or more papers or articles must include brief introductions and conclusions that put the work in context and an acknowledgement of any previous publication of each paper in another report, thesis, dissertation, or other venue.
 In the case of multi-authored papers a statement must be included explaining the contribution of the student to each paper.
 When papers or articles that have been previously published are included the report or thesis must include permission(s) of the copyright holder(s) for reproduction in the report or thesis.
 The supervising committee should review the stated contributions and be satisfied that the student’s collective contribution to the multiple-authored papers or articles is sufficient to represent a report or thesis.